USEPA/WNTR/documentation/waterquality.rst

 Water quality simulation
 ==================================

-Water quality simulation can only be run using the **EpanetSimulator**.
+Water quality simulations can only be run using the **EpanetSimulator**.
-As listed in the :ref:`software_framework` section,  this means that the hydraulic simulation must use demand driven simulation.
+As listed in the :ref:`software_framework` section,  this means that the hydraulic simulation must use demand-driven simulation.
-Note that the WNTRSimulator can be used to compute demands under pressure-driven conditions and those demands can be used in the EpanetSimulator.
-The following code illustrates how to reset demands in a water network model using a pressure-driven simulation:
+Note that the WNTRSimulator can be used to compute demands under pressure dependent demand conditions and those demands can be used in the EpanetSimulator.
+The following code illustrates how to reset demands in a water network model using a pressure dependent demand simulation:

 .. literalinclude:: ../examples/water_quality_simulation.py
    :lines: 50-54